 Manual Pen Testing

 Manual Penetration Testing layers human expertise on top of automated static binary and automated dynamic analysis when assessing high assurance applications.
-A manual penetration test is required to obtain the VERAFIED™ HIGH ASSURANCE marks for OWASP Top 10 and CWE/SANS Top 25.
 It provides complete coverage for these standard vulnerability classes, as well as other design, business logic, and compound flaw risks that can only be detected through manual testing.

 Veracode’s risk adjusted verification methodology for applications was designed to incorporate multiple analysis techniques including automated static, automated dynamic, and manual penetration testing.
 Higher assurance applications require more comprehensive analysis in order to reduce false negative (FN) rates, particularly for vulnerabilities only detectable through manual assessment.
 Veracode recommends all three analysis techniques be performed for applications with high assurance levels.